• before birth, the atrial septum is formed by two leaves; after birth, the pressure rises in the left atrium, and the two leaves fuse together

 • can be performed in patients who cannot tolerate TEE

-• provides information on potential thrombi and other pathology
+• provides information about potential thrombi and other pathology

 • may also be useful for monitoring PFO occlusion